 That’s because interest-only mortgages have lower monthly payments, as you’re only covering the cost of the interest.
-We’ve written about that a bit more here, but for this guide we’re looking at a repayment mortgage and whether it’s a genuine option for buy-to-let landlords.
+We’ve written about interest-only mortgages a bit more previously, but for this guide we’re looking at a repayment mortgage and whether it’s a genuine option for buy-to-let landlords.

 What is a repayment mortgage?